 Companies franchise their own corporate businesses for profitability purposes.
 Corporations or even small and medium-sized enterprises offer franchise opportunities for entrepreneurs and investors who would rather franchise than start their own business.
-These companies who offer franchise opportunities earn a franchise fee from every entity that signs up.
+These companies who offer franchise opportunities earn a sample franchise fee from every entity that signs up.
 You may also see agreement samples.

 Restaurants and Hotels are among the most commonly franchised businesses.
 Whether these are fast food chains or fine dining restaurants, there is always a market for every type of restaurant.
 Fast food chains tend to be ones that are more often franchised.
 People just love some mouthwatering hamburgers, juicy hotdog sandwiches, savory fried chicken, crispy french fries, and creamy doughnuts.